lesserfish/PeepingTom/README.md

 ### Initial scan:

 We are interested in extracting the addresses in virtual memory that satisfy a specific filter.

-The filters need to be of type:
+For this, you need to create a FilterInfo

+These are defined as

     type Filter = BS.ByteString -> [Type]
+    type FilterInfo = (Filter, Int)

 where Type is a custom data type defined in PeepingTom.Type.
 It is defined as: